Fletch: File-System Metadata Caching in Programmable Switches

 {\bf Testbed.} We evaluate \sysname on a testbed comprising a 3.2\,Tbps two-pipeline Tofino switch \cite{tofino,switchthpt} and three physical machines.
 Two machines host servers, each with a 2.40\,GHz 10-core Intel Xeon Silver 4210R CPU, 128\,GiB DRAM, and a 2\,TB HDD (Dell PERC H330 Mini).
 The client driver runs on the remaining machine, with a 2.40\,GHz, 16-core Intel Xeon Silver 4314 CPU, 128\,GiB DRAM, and a 960\,GB NVMe SSD (Micron 9300 PRO).
 Each machine is connected to the switch via a 40\,Gbps NIC (Mellanox ConnectX-5 CX516A).
 The client machine uses one pipeline, and the two server machines use another pipeline.
 All counter arrays (\S\ref{sec:impl}) reside in the server-connected pipeline.

 Since our two-pipeline Tofino switch lacks native support for cross-pipeline recirculation, we physically connect the designated ingress pipeline hosting the lock counter arrays to another ingress pipeline using a physical wire \cite{sheng25}.
 This enables requests from another ingress pipeline to be recirculated to the designated ingress pipeline (\S\ref{sec:lock}).
+As a result, every client request incurs one cross-pipeline recirculation to access the lock counter arrays in the server-connected pipeline.
 Future programmable switches with native cross-pipeline recirculation would eliminate this requirement.

 \para{Workloads.} We evaluate \sysname using four real-world workload traces: (i) Alibaba's Pangu file-system instances (Alibaba) \cite{lv22}, (ii) convolutional neural network training (Training) \cite{xu24}, (iii) the processing of one million thumbnail images (Thumb) \cite{xu24}, and (iv) a LinkedIn HDFS cluster (LinkedIn) \cite{ren14}.
 Table~\ref{tab:workloads} summarizes the proportion of metadata operations and the read ratio for each workload.